As an Amazon Associate we earn from qualifying purchases.

 As the name might suggest, the drink can be traced back to the American cocktail known as the Daisy.
 The Daisy was a brandy cocktail made with orange liqueur and citrus juice.

-As readers of our blog may know, there were a couple major factors in spreading cocktails through America and forcing reinventions of old standards (remember how the tequila sunrise became a sensation?).
+As readers of my blog may know, there were a couple major factors in spreading cocktails through America and forcing reinventions of old standards (remember how the tequila sunrise became a sensation?).
 The margarita may be one of these cases.

 Given the time frames of the Daisy’s popularity and the origins of the margarita coming from the border regions of Tijuana or Juarez, it is very possible the margarita is a tequila ancestor from the prohibition era of the United States.